-Days 2010 2011 2012 Average training days per employee 5.0 4.4 4.7
+Days 2011 2012 2013 Average training days per employee 4.4 4.7 5.2

 The data system used by Orion for the follow-up of training arranged for the Group's employees in various forms of learning opportunities does not allow the training performance to be reported in the way suggested for the GRI indicator LA10.
 This is why it is not possible to provide a specification of training hours by employee categories, for example.
-Some uncertainty is also included in the figures, as attendance to external courses and seminars has not necessarily been completely reported by the participants into the follow-up system.
-The figurres show, however, the minimun number of training days per employee per year.
+Uncertainty is also included in the figures, as attendance to external courses and seminars is incompletely reported by the participants into the follow-up system.
+The figures show, however, the minimun number of training days per employee per year.